daviddechaux/GildedRose-Refactoring-Kata-master/README.md

 # GildedRose-Refactoring-Kata-master
 ***Under test, please do not commit anything***

-*The original test comes from here, I just adapt them to make them in a short amount of time (< 30 min).* https://github.com/emilybache/GildedRose-Refactoring-Kata
+*The original test comes from here, it's has been updated to make them in a shorter amout of time (< 30 min).* https://github.com/emilybache/GildedRose-Refactoring-Kata
 https://github.com/NotMyself/GildedRose

+In order to make it easier, we added some unit tests, they don't cover everything (but still an important part) and some may need to be completed.

+There is a global "integration" test named "ApprovalTest" this test ensure that the run of your program.cs is still the same as expected.
+You will have to edit "ApprovalTest.ThirtyDays.approved.txt" once the conjured item added.
 # Do
 * Add your name at tthe top of the `GildedRose` class please
 * Read carrefully the following text
 * Ask question if needed
-* There are some errors that you have to correct
 * Enjoy
 * Any remark is welcome
+* Feel totally free to create new tests

 # Don't
 * Google, you won't have enough time.
 But I'm not your father, feel free to do it anyway.
-* Do not underestimate my dishonesty
+* Modify the Item class
+* Modify Program.cs (do only to decomment the conjured item)

 # Gilded Rose Inn

-> Hi and welcome to team `Gilded Rose`.
+> Hi and welcome to the team `Gilded Rose`.
 As you know, we are a small inn with a prime location in a prominent city ran by a friendly innkeeper named Allison.
 We also buy and sell only the finest goods.
 Unfortunately, our goods are constantly degrading in quality as they approach their sell by date.
 We have a system in place that updates our inventory for us.
 It was developed by a no-nonsense type named `Leeroy`, who has moved on to new adventures.